About USC Gould

 - California Bar Foundation - Public Interest Scholarship

 - This award is given to outstanding California law students who demonstrate commitment to public service, academic excellence and have financial need.
 Scholarships are awarded up to $7,500.
 As the Law School must certify your nomination for this scholarship and there are a limited number of nominations the Law School may provide, students must indicate interest in applying for this scholarship no later than mid-February, and submit final application materials to the Foundation no later than mid-March in past years (Check the myLAW portal or CA Bar website for updated deadlines).
-Please send an email to the Office of Student Affairs if you are interested in being considered for this award.
+Please send an email to the Student Support if you are interested in being considered for this award.

 - PILF Grant (only for 1Ls and 2Ls)